 Our QuickBooks, Consumer Tax and Accounting Professionals offerings are highly seasonal.
 Revenue from our QuickBooks software products tends to be highest during our second and third fiscal quarters.
 Sales of income tax preparation products and services are heavily concentrated in the period from November through April.
 In our Consumer Tax business, a greater proportion of our revenue has been occurring later in this seasonal period due in part to the growth in sales of TurboTax Online, for which revenue is recognized upon printing or electronic filing of a tax return.
+The seasonality of our Consumer Tax and Accounting Professionals revenue is also affected by the timing of the availability of tax forms from taxing agencies and the ability of those agencies to receive electronic tax return submissions.
+Delays in the availability of tax forms or the ability of taxing agencies to receive submissions can cause revenue to shift from our second fiscal quarter to future fiscal quarters.

 These seasonal patterns mean that our total net revenue is usually highest during our second quarter ending January 31 and third quarter ending April 30.
 We typically report losses in our first quarter ending October 31 and fourth quarter ending July 31, when revenue from our tax businesses is minimal while operating expenses continue at relatively consistent levels.
 We believe the seasonality of our revenue and profitability is likely to continue in the future.